 In 2008 Rick and his then-wife Jean, N1MJC -- an RN -- relocated from Western Massachusetts to Slower Lower Delaware, and he obtained the call sign WW3DE to reflect the new state of residence.
 In February 2009, Rick suffered a mild stroke that somewhat impaired his right (and dominant) hand.
 While he has fully regained his typing ability, he continues to work on his CW fist, which can get a little erratic after a few minutes of sending.
 He also more or less had to teach himself to write by hand again.

 In 2012, Rick relocated (solo) to Harrington, Maine, and has since obtained the call sign WW1ME.
 (Listen for him also as W1LQ.)
-His ham radio activity has been a bit limited because of work and ongoing house renovation/repair projects, in addition to a paucity of good antennas (two 40 meter loops + an 80 meter OCF, which transforms into an inverted L for 160 in the fall and winter).
+His ham radio activity has been a bit limited because of work and ongoing house renovation/repair projects, in addition to a paucity of good antennas (two 40 meter loops, an 80 meter dipole, and an 80 meter OCF that also morphs with the flick of a switch into an inverted L for 160, working against a few dozen radials in the backyard.

 In addition to Amateur Radio, Rick enjoys collecting and repairing clocks and vintage radios and taking photographs.